 Speaking of Parties…

-Perhaps you’ve worked with your pet and have reached the conclusion that festive parties are the place for them.
+If your new pet is going to make an appearance at a holiday party, be sure to consider potential dangers.
 Holiday pet safety must include the following tactics to reduce poisoning, choking, entanglement, and other life-threatening problems:

 - Do not allow your pet to eat from the table.
-Holiday food is typically rich, fatty, and decadent, causing serious problems to any animal’s GI tract.
+Holiday food is typically rich, fatty, and decadent, which can cause serious problems to any animal’s GI tract.

-- Raisins, onions, chocolate, alcohol, certain nuts, coffee, Xylitol, and more can poison your pet.
+- Raisins, onions, chocolate, alcohol, certain nuts, coffee, Xylitol, and more are toxic to pets.

 - Many festive plants, like poinsettias, holly, and mistletoe, are highly toxic to pets.